spchn/uv-k5-firmware-custom-nunu-more-custom-fix/README.md

 * `SqTone` configurable squelch tail tones and 180* phase shift tail when in CTCSS mode

 > [!TIP]
-> You need to use [my fork of the UV-K5 CHIRP driver](https://github.com/ntoivola/uvk5-chirp-driver-nunu/tree/develop) to support the 15 scanlists.
+> You need to use [my fork of the UV-K5 CHIRP driver](https://github.com/ntoivola/uvk5-chirp-driver-nunu/) with this firmware.

 > [!WARNING]
 > By using the firmware provided, users are responsible for ensuring compliance with all local laws and regulations governing the use of such technology.
 The author of the firmware shall not be held liable for any misuse or unlawful activities conducted by the user.
 It is the user's sole responsibility to use the firmware in a legal and responsible manner.
 By proceeding to use the firmware, users agree to abide by all applicable laws and regulations.
 Please note that this firmware has been created for scientific research purposes only.